 Right off the bat, though, you'll notice similarities between the two sauces - there's tang and acidity, umami, saltiness, and a hint of sweetness.

-You'll find variation among Korean BBQ sauce recipes, with some using additions like gochujang paste or fruit.
-But I really appreciate sauces that are simple to prepare and pantry-friendly.
+I really appreciate sauces that are pantry-friendly and quick to prepare.
 So this one is a bit more streamlined.

 Ingredient Notes